hidroh/hidroh.github.io/_posts/2015-11-30-building-custom-preferences-v7.markdown

 {% endhighlight %}
 </div>

 The default implementation should take care of inflating our custom widget layout, creating a `PreferenceViewHolder`, leaving us the task of binding it.
-Here we wire up the preference click logic to open `Spinner`'s dropdown, and give it a set of items, which can be passed through [custom attributes](http://developer.android.com/training/custom-views/create-view.html#customattr) `app:entries` and `app:entryValues`, similar to `android:entries` and `android:entryValues` of [`ListPreference`](https://developer.android.com/reference/android/support/v7/preference/ListPreference.html#lattrs).
+Here we wire up the preference click logic to open `Spinner`'s dropdown, and give it a set of items, which can be passed through custom attributes[^custom-attrs] `app:entries` and `app:entryValues`, similar to `android:entries` and `android:entryValues` of [`ListPreference`][support-ListPreference].
 Clicking a spinner dropdown item will persist its corresponding value as string here, but it can be any of the supported types.

 <a href="#codeSpinnerPreferenceV2" class="btn btn-default" data-toggle="collapse">Toggle code <i class="fa fa-code"></i></a>